washingtonpost/wpds-ui-kit/docs/CONTRIBUTING.md

 ## Develop Locally

 We use NVM to manage node versions.
 Our node version is in the `./nvmrc` file.
-We use NPM 8.3.0.
 We also assume you have access to our private org on NPM.

 Run the following commands to get your local development environment set up.